karpathy/arxiv-sanity-preserver/README.md

 ![user interface](https://raw.github.com/karpathy/arxiv-sanity-preserver/master/ui.jpeg)

+### See it in action

+This code is currently running live at [https://karpathy23-5000.terminal.com](https://karpathy23-5000.terminal.com), serving 10400 arxiv papers from cs.[CV|CL|LG] over the last ~3 years.
+Clearly, this is not the final home and I would like to move it to a more permanent location soon.

 ### Dependencies
 You will need numpy, feedparser (to process xml files), scikit learn (for tfidf vectorizer), and flask (for serving the results)